-A. To serve as the primary interface regarding all intergovernmental affairs for the Student Senate with every department, institution, division, commission, board, bureau, agency, entity, official, court, or judge of Student Government;
+- A. To serve as the primary interface regarding all intergovernmental affairs for the Student Senate with every department, institution, division, commission, board, bureau, agency, entity, official, court, or judge of Student Government; - B. To administer the process of senate appointments pursuant to 2CSG §108; - C. To work with the Clerk of the Senate to produce an annotated version of the Code of Student Governance that notes the history of amendments and relevant interpretations by the Elections and Disputes Commission; - D. To consider Bills of monetary allocation; - E. To disburse allocated funds for all agencies of Student Government; - F. To inspect the financial records of Student Government, at regular intervals as the committee shall deem practical; - G. To facilitate responsible fiscal management in Student Government through dissemination of information concerning desirable procedures, checks, and accountability relationships; - H. To hold a vote on the student representative to the University Fee Committee, serving as a formalized recommendation to the Student Body President.
+If the Student Body President does not respond within 10 days, the nominee automatically becomes the representative.
+If the Student Body President vetoes the nominee, this veto can be overruled with a 1⁄2 vote of the Student Senate; - To ensure strict adherence to university spending policies, and to ensure that copies of all fiscal transactions are retained by Student Government, and are transmitted to accounts payable and the Office of Student Involvement, in concert with the direction of those offices;

-- B. To administer the process of senate appointments pursuant to 2CSG §108; - C. To work with the Clerk of the Senate to produce an annotated version of the Code of Student Governance that notes the history of amendments and relevant interpretations by the Elections and Disputes Commission; - D. To consider Bills of monetary allocation; - E. To disburse allocated funds for all agencies of Student Government; - F. To inspect the financial records of Student Government, at regular intervals as the committee shall deem practical; - G. To facilitate responsible fiscal management in Student Government through dissemination of information concerning desirable procedures, checks, and accountability relationships; - H. To ensure strict adherence to university spending policies, and to ensure that copies of all fiscal transactions are retained by Student Government, and are transmitted to accounts payable and the Office of Student Involvement, in concert with the direction of those offices; - I. To issue a Statement and Account of the receipts and expenditures of all public money at the end of each quarter and made available on the Student Government's website; - J. To establish a non-binding budget for the academic year, to be approved by the Student Senate, and; - K. To establish a working relationship with the Budget Office, Fiscal Services, Student Accounts, the Financial Aid Office, and other offices on campus that deal with financial aspects of the University.
+- J. To issue a Statement and Account of the receipts and expenditures of all public money at the end of each quarter and made available on the Student Government's website; - K. To establish a non-binding budget for the academic year, to be approved by the Student Senate, and; - L. To establish a working relationship with the Budget Office, Fiscal Services, Student Accounts, the Financial Aid Office, and other offices on campus that deal with financial aspects of the University.